hashgraph/hedera-sdk-reference/reference/consensus/TopicMessageQuery.md

 ### `topicId` : [`TopicId`](reference/consensus/TopicId.md)

-A required topic ID to retrieve messages for.
+The ID for a topic to subscribe to.

 ---